pivotal-mea-pa/qnb-workshop/cloud-ops/README.md

 # Pivotal Cloud Operations Workshop

-This is the home for all things related to the PCF presales Cloud Operations workshop.
-Here you will find the content being used by pace-builder to create Cloud Operastions workshops.
+This is the home for all things related to the Pivotal presales Cloud Operations workshop.
+Here you will find the content being used by pace-builder to create Cloud Operations workshops.

 The content is categorized into the three 'levels' of workshop to be delivered:
 - __Level 1__ - Cloud Operations Discovery